Bhanudai029/pp/README.md

 2. Provides a web interface for entering Facebook URLs
 3. Uses Selenium in headless mode to download profile pictures
 4. Allows downloading the image directly from the browser

+### Node.js API
+1. Provides a REST endpoint for downloading Facebook profile pictures
+2. Uses Puppeteer in headless mode to access the page
+3. Automatically presses the ESC key to exit the photo viewer
+4. Downloads the image directly
+5. Saves the image in an "images" folder with the name "Free_FB_Zone_Profile_Picture.png"
+6. Returns a download URL in the response

 ### UI Version
 1. Takes a Facebook photo URL as input